hellMarty/achievement_site/README.md

 For date formatting the date-fns is used (https://date-fns.org/)

-- Runs by executing `npm run dev` in the Frontend folder.
+- Runs by executing `npm run start` in the Frontend folder.

 ---
 #### BACKEND